chasowska/kostenko/README.md

 ### The first task within the challenge:

-1. Create a tribute page
-2. Choose a historical figure who’s meaningful to you and create a webpage dedicated to them.
+**Create a tribute page.** Choose a historical figure who’s meaningful to you and create a webpage dedicated to them.
 The webpage should include:

 - A title or heading with the person’s name